What is it?

 - Allow late submissions – in most cases, students should be allowed to submit late.
 All late submissions will appear red in the submission in box.

-- Enable anonymous marking – the university guidelines state that where practical, work should be marked anonymously, though there are exceptions (e.g. reflections on teaching practice, final projects etc), and formative work may not be anonymous.
+- Enable anonymous marking – the university guidelines state that where practical, work should be marked anonymously.
+There may be exceptions such as reflections or formative work.

 Allow students to view Similarity Reports: This should be selected by default.
 If you do not want your students to see their similarity reports, please inform them of this.